Kummer surfaces and quadratic line complexes in characteristic two: Introduction

 Now assume that the ground field is an algebraically closed field of characteristic 2.
 Then the situation is entirely different.
 There are mainly two differences between the case of characteristic $p=2$ and the case of $p\not= 2$.
 First of all, a quadratic form in characteristic 2 is not determined by the associated alternating bilinear form.
-Secondly the moduli space of curves of genus two and that of their Jacobians are stratified in terms of $2$-rank.
-There are three types, that is, ordinary ($2$-rank 2), $2$-rank $1$ and supersingular ($2$-rank $0$).
+Secondly the moduli space of curves of genus two and that of their Jacobians are stratified in terms of $2$-{\it rank}.
+There are three types, that is, {\it ordinary} ($2$-rank 2), $2$-{\it rank} $1$ and {\it supersingular} ($2$-rank $0$).
 Shioda \cite{Sh} and the first author \cite{Ka} found that $J(C)/\la \iota\ra$ has, instead of sixteen nodes, four rational double points of type $D_4$ for $J(C)$ being ordinary, two rational double points of type $D_8$ for $J(C)$ with $2$-rank 1, an elliptic singularity of type $\raise0.2ex\hbox{\textcircled{ {4}}}_{0,1}^1$ in the sense of Wagreich \cite{W} for $J(C)$ being supersingular.
-See the following Table \ref{Table1} (see Figure \ref{ellipticSing} in Subsection \ref{Char2} for elliptic singularities).
+See Table \ref{Table1} (see Figure \ref{ellipticSing} in Subsection \ref{Char2} for elliptic singularities).

-In characteristic 2, Bhosle \cite{B} studied pencils of quadrics in ${\bf P}^{2g+1}$.
+In characteristic 2, Bhosle \cite{B} studied pencils of quadrics in ${\bf P}^{2g+1}$ (For the recent progress on pencils of quadrics in ${\bf P}^{2g}$ we refer the reader to Dolgachev and Duncan \cite{DD}).
 She presented a canonical form of a pencil of quadrics in ${\bf P}^{2g+1}$, associated a hyperelliptic curve $C$ of genus $g$ to the pencil in general case (that is, ordinary case for $g=2$) and showed that the Jacobian of $C$ is isomorphic to the variety of $(g-1)$-dimensional subspaces on the base locus of the pencil.
-Also Laszlo and Pauly \cite{LP}, \cite{LP2} studied the linear system $|2\Theta|$ and gave the equation of Kummer quartic surface in ordinary case, and Duquesne \cite{Du} in arbitrary case.
+Also Laszlo and Pauly \cite{LP}, \cite{LP2} studied the linear system $|2\Theta|$ and gave the equation of Kummer quartic surface in ordinary case, Ducrohet \cite{Duc} in supersingular case and Duquesne \cite{Du} in arbitrary case.

-The main purpose of this paper is to present an analogue of the theory of Kummer surfaces and quadric line complexes in characteristic 2.
-We show that the stratification of the moduli space of curves of genus 2 by the $2$-rank bijectively corresponds to the one by the canonical forms of pencils $\{\lambda G + \mu Q\}_{(\lambda ,\mu)\in {\bf P}^1}$ of quadratic forms.
+The main purpose of this paper is to present an analogue of the theory of Kummer surfaces and quadratic line complexes in characteristic 2.
+We show that the stratification of the moduli space of curves of genus 2 by the $2$-rank bijectively corresponds to the one by the canonical forms of pencils $\{\lambda G + \mu Q\}_{(\lambda ,\mu)\in {\bf P}^1}$ of quadrics.
 Let $A, B$ be the associated alternating forms of $G, Q$, respectively.
 Then there are three possibilities of the associated alternating forms $\left(

 \right)$, where $A= \left(